 Where do I find …

-THE SANCTUARY: Walk in the brown double front doors (which face Poplar Street).
+THE SANCTUARY: Walk in the brown double front doors.
 You can’t miss it.

 THE BATHROOM: From the main entrance, men’s and women’s restrooms are off the hallway to the left.
 Or, take the elevator down one floor to find a gender-inclusive, family restroom on the first floor.